Lala Lajpat Rai: Protests Against The Simon Commission

 In 1928, the United Kingdom set up the Simon Commission, headed by Sir John Simon to report on the political situation in India.
 The commission was boycotted by Indian political parties because it did not include any Indian members, and it was met with country-wide protests.
 When the Commission visited Lahore on 30 October 1928, Lajpat Rai led a non-violent march in protest against it and gave the slogan "Simon Go Back!".
 The protesters chanted the slogan and carried black flags.

 The police superintendent in Lahore, James A. Scott, ordered the police to lathi charge the protesters and personally assaulted Rai.
-Despite being severely injured, Rai subsequently addressed the crowd and said "I declare that the blows struck at me today will be the last nails in the coffin of British rule in India".
+Despite being severely injured, Rai subsequently addressed the crowd at Mochi Gate the same evening and said "I declare that the blows struck at me today will be the last nails in the coffin of British rule in India."

 Death

 Rai did not fully recover from his injuries and died on 17 November 1928.
 Doctors thought that James Scott's blows had hastened his death.
 However, when the matter was raised in the British Parliament, the British government denied any role in Rai's death.
-Bhagat Singh, an HSRA revolutionary who was a witness to the event, swore to avenge the death of Rai, who was a significant leader of the Indian independence movement.
+Bhagat Singh, an HSRA revolutionary, whose associates (Naujawan Bharat Sabha's activists) were a witness to the event, swore to avenge the death of Rai, who was a significant leader of the Indian independence movement.
 He joined other revolutionaries, Shivaram Rajguru, Sukhdev Thapar and Chandra Shekhar Azad, in a plot to kill Scott to send a message to the British government.
 However, in a case of mistaken identity, Singh was signalled to shoot on the appearance of John P. Saunders, an assistant superintendent of the Lahore Police.
 He was shot by Rajguru and Singh while leaving the District Police Headquarters in Lahore on 17 December 1928.
 Chanan Singh, a head constable who was chasing them, was fatally injured by Azad's covering fire.

 This case did not stop Singh and his fellow-members of the Hindustan Socialist Republican Association from claiming that retribution had been exacted.